Filipe Teixeira

-Filipe Andrade Teixeira ([tɐjˈʃɐjɾɐ]; born 2 October 1980) is a Portuguese retired footballer.
+Filipe Andrade Teixeira ([tɐjˈʃɐjɾɐ]; born 2 October 1980) is a Portuguese former professional footballer who played as a midfielder.

-Regarded as technical and creative, he was capable of playing in several midfield positions, and he competed professionally in five countries his own notwithstanding, mainly Romania.
+He was regarded as technical and creative, being capable of playing in several midfield positions.

+Teixeira started out as a senior at Felgueiras in 1998, and spent the first part of his career with stints between Portugal and France, namely at Istres, Paris Saint-Germain, União Leiria and Académica.
+He moved to English club West Bromwich Albion in 2007 and also had a loan spell at Barnsley in 2010, before spending his late years in Ukraine, Romania and the United Arab Emirates.

+Born in France, Teixeira represented Portugal at under-18, under-20 and under-21 levels.
+With the former side, he won the UEFA European Championship in 1999.

 Club career

-Early years
+Early career

-Born in Boulogne-Billancourt, France, Teixeira started his senior career with Felgueiras in the Segunda Liga, being an automatic first-choice since the age of 18.
+Born in Boulogne-Billancourt, France, Teixeira started his senior career with Felgueiras in the Segunda Divisão, being an automatic first-choice since the age of 18.

-After a career-best nine goals in 2000–01 season, he returned to his nation of birth – his parents were Portuguese immigrants – and signed with Ligue 2 club Istres.
+After a career-best nine goals in 2000–01 season, he returned to his nation of birth – his parents were Portuguese immigrants – and signed with Division 2 club Istres.

 Paris Saint-Germain

-Although he appeared sparingly for the Bouches-du-Rhône side in his only season, Teixeira joined the Ligue 1 after being transferred to Paris Saint-Germain where he teamed up with Brazil's Ronaldinho, being rarely used during his spell with the capital side.
+Although he appeared sparingly for the Bouches-du-Rhône side in his only season, Teixeira joined Ligue 1 after being transferred to Paris Saint-Germain where he teamed up with Brazil's Ronaldinho, being rarely used during his spell with the capital side.

-Teixeira then returned to Portugal, making his Primeira Liga debut at Vítor Pontes's União de Leiria, on loan, and playing alongside fellow Portuguese Hugo Almeida and Luís Filipe.
+Teixeira then returned to Portugal, making his Primeira Liga debut at Vítor Pontes's União de Leiria, on loan, and playing alongside Hugo Almeida and Luís Filipe.
 At the end of the campaign he went back to PSG, and shared teams up with two more compatriots: Pauleta and Hugo Leal.

 Another move to Portugal followed, as Teixeira signed for Académica de Coimbra.
 With the Students, he only missed five league game in two seasons combined, helping the team to consecutive 13th-place finishes (the competition changed from 18 to 16 clubs for 2006–07).